A ridiculous amount of coffee was consumed in the process of building this project. Add some fuel if you'd like to keep me going!

 The second summit with its minor cairn looking back to the true summit.
 Beyond is Place fell.
+In the “Walkers Editon” of the Wainwright Pictorial guide it is claimed that this is the “true summit” of Arnison Crag.
+This is incorrect, this is just an unnamed knoll, one of several south west of the true named and recognised summit of the fell.
 The light was now fading so we stepped out as we made our descent back to the village this time by taking the shortcut path that goes down the fell side from Oxford Crag to Mill Moss.

 By the time we got back to the car, just after 4pm, the light had practically gone.
 The pub and the shop looked most welcoming in the early evening light, but it was time for me to head home.
 Our route is one that we followed many times, through Glenridding, alongside the length of Ullswater, past the Duke of Portland Boathouse and then up to Penrith.
 The next 24 hours were to bring such change, Storm Desmond struck.
 Heavy rains and high winds brought devastation to the area, not only here in this part of the lakes but also as far as Appleby and Carlisle.
 My thoughts are with those who have lost property, stock and part of their lives in this horrendous event.